tuva-health/health_gorilla_connector/README.md

 ## ✅  Quickstart Guide

 ### Step 1: Pre-requisites
 You must have Health Gorilla data in FHIR format that has been flattened and loaded to your warehouse.
+See the [FHIR_inferno](https://github.com/tuva-health/FHIR_inferno) repo including the [Health Gorilla configurations](https://github.com/tuva-health/FHIR_inferno/tree/main/configurations/configuration_Health_Gorilla), and the [FHIR preprocessing guide](https://thetuvaproject.com/guides/fhir-preprocessing).
 You must have dbt installed and a profile set up, or you must have a connection to your warehouse set up in dbt cloud.
 <br/><br/>

 ### Step 2: Configure Input Database and Schema